Ankushpine/Wishlist-Management/README.md

 # Wishlist Management Backend
-Welcome to the Xindus Assignment repository!
+Welcome to the Wishlist Management Backend!
 This backend application serves as the backend solution for managing wishlists in an e-commerce platform.
 The application is built using Spring Boot, Spring Security with JWT authentication, and Spring Data JPA.

 ## Features
 - User Authentication: Secure signup and login functionality using Spring Security with JWT authentication.